Do QR Codes Expire? (Why Some Stop Working After You Print Them)

 Many free QR code generators create dynamic codes that route through their servers.
 The catch?
 They may:

-- Delete codes after 30-90 days of inactivity
+- Delete codes after inactivity

 - Shut down the service entirely

-- Add ads or redirects to your destination
+- Add ads or redirects

 - Limit scans before requiring payment